mglerner/IntroductoryPhysics/README.md

 * Including links to pictures really helps!

-I have used tow versions of the assignment.
+I have used two versions of the assignment.
 First, when I'm trying to generate new content:

 >The content of this particular course (and this particular